 What happens if I am not able to care for my pet anymore?

-Our pet policies vary between each of our senior communities, but if you’re interested in learning if a certain community allows pets, check out our website to learn more about each community.
+Our pet policies vary between each of our communities.
+If you’re interested in learning if a certain Sonida Senior Living community allows pets, check out our website to learn more about each community.

 Schedule a tour

 If you’re a senior or caregiver looking for independent living, assisted living or memory care services for you or your loved one, contact us to schedule a tour or request more information about a community near you.

 How Seniors Can Stay Connected Virtually with Loved Ones